Skip to main content

 A lock ( ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

 1. ... working well.
-Addison disease , a disorder of the adrenal glands Injuries, burns , or surgery that can cause your cells ...
+Addison disease , a disorder of the adrenal glands.
+Injuries, burns , or surgery , which can cause your cells ...

 2. ...
 Overactive thyroid Lung disease Menopause Parkinson disease Pheochromocytoma (adrenal gland tumor) Spinal cord injury Stroke Tuberculosis or other infections